 (d) repayment of, and interest on, moneys borrowed by the Commission under this Act.

+[Section 15 amended by No. 28 of 2006 s.
+157.]

 16. Borrowing from Treasurer

 (1) The Commission may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.